Frances Gifford: Early years

-Gifford was born and raised in Long Beach, California, and at the age of 16, applied to UCLA School of Law with no intention of pursuing an acting career.
-With a friend, she visited the studios of Samuel Goldwyn to watch a film being made, and while there, was spotted by a talent scout, who brought her to the attention of Goldwyn, who signed her to an acting contract.
+Gifford was born and raised in Long Beach, California on December 7, 1920, and at the age of 16 applied to UCLA School of Law with no intention of pursuing an acting career.
+With a friend, she visited the Samuel Goldwyn studios to watch a film being made, and was spotted by a talent scout.
+He brought her to the attention of Goldwyn, who signed her to an acting contract.

 Career

 After only receiving minor roles, Gifford moved to RKO, where she was cast in several uncredited supporting roles in films of the late 1930s, including Stage Door (1937) starring Katharine Hepburn and Ginger Rogers.

 Gifford married actor James Dunn on Christmas Day 1937.
 In 1939, she landed her first leading role in the low-budget Mercy Plane, opposite her husband.
 A planned retirement was interrupted briefly when she played another uncredited role in James Stewart's break-out film Mr. Smith Goes to Washington (1939).

-Gifford played several more minor roles before she was, in 1941, lent to Republic Pictures and cast in the role which would arguably produce her most enduring fame: as the semiclad Nyoka in Jungle Girl, a 15-chapter movie serial, based very loosely on the novel by Edgar Rice Burroughs.
+Gifford played several more minor roles before she being lent in 1941 to Republic Pictures and cast in the role which would arguably produce her most enduring fame: as the semiclad Nyoka in Jungle Girl, a 15-chapter movie serial, based very loosely on the novel by Edgar Rice Burroughs.
 The role was the first time since Pearl White in the silent era that an actress had played the lead in the movie serial genre.

 The following year, Republic made a sequel Perils of Nyoka, but Gifford was no longer available and the heroine's part was played by Kay Aldridge.
 In the Walt Disney feature The Reluctant Dragon (1941), Gifford had a leading role as Doris, a studio artist.

 With Gifford's film career gaining momentum and Dunn's on the decline, partly due to his struggles with alcoholism, the marriage had failed by 1942.
 She left RKO for Paramount Pictures, where she acted in several films, including The Glass Key (1942) in which she portrayed the same small role of "Nurse" that Ann Sheridan had played in the 1935 original version, albeit expanded in the remake.
 In 1943, she made another jungle movie, costarring with Johnny Weissmuller in Tarzan Triumphs at RKO.
 That year, she also left Paramount and moved to the prestigious Metro-Goldwyn-Mayer studio with the sponsorship of an MGM executive.